kubewarden/pod-runtime-class-policy/README.md

 Build relies on the toolchain provided by the Swiftwasm project via container image.
 Hence either docker or podman have to be installed.

-Use this command to build the WASM code in debugging mode:
+Use this command to build the Wasm code in debugging mode:

 ```
 $ make build